jpmiller10/FINRA_topics/README.md

 ![](images/nb_top_features_2_Favorable.png)  |  ![](images/nb_top_features_2_Unfavorable.png)
 ![](images/wordcloud_2_TargetsFavorable.png) |  ![](images/wordcloud_2_TargetsUnfavorable.png)

+There relatively balanced classes in this case, with 10,000 favorable results and 16,000 unfavorable results.
+39% Favorable and 61% Unfavorable.

 ### Naive Bayes by Topics
-I also wanted to incorporate the topics that I had created earlier as a feature, so I argsorted the topics for each document and assigned each document a topic that it correlated to the most.
+I also wanted to incorporate the topics that I had created earlier as a feature, so I ArgSorted the topics for each document and assigned each document a topic that it correlated to the most.
 ```
 TOPIC 0 Misrepresentation/Breach of Fiduciary Duty.
 The accuracy on the Misrepresentation/Breach of Fiduciary Duty Topic set is 0.997.